j0hnk1m/Breakout-On-Steroids/README.md

 # atari-breakout-with-powerups

-Highschool's intro CS class final project: a java version of Atari's famous Breakout with fun power-ups
+From Menlo's intro CS class: a version of Atari's famous Breakout with fun power-ups